DanielDekhtyar/CS50P/Final Project/README.md

 - Comments, docstring and type annotations were added all over the code.

 #### 🛠️ Fixed
-- The dimensions of the buttons in `render_letter_buttons()` in `game_screen.py` are not longer defined by a specific number but a percentage, meaning now
+- The dimensions of the buttons in `render_letter_buttons()` in `game_screen.py` are no longer defined by a specific number but a percentage, meaning now
 the size of the buttons will look the same (proportionally) on all screen sizes. `render_v_or_x_image()` changed accordingly.